devonartis/aws-ml-detection-workshop/docs/index.md

 5. A function called `print_short_finding` is also defined to print out a shortened, one-line version of each GuardDuty finding.
 Replace the call to the function `print_full_finding` with `print_short_finding` (hint: Search for "TODO" around line 135.
 You will see multiple TODOs in the file, but only the first one applies here.).
 6. Click the **Save** button at the top of the screen to save your changes to the function, then click **Test** to run it again.
 Observe the new output, where you will now see a summarized version of each finding being printed.

-## Exercise 2: IP-based anomaly detection in SageMaker

-In this exercise, you will use the IP Insights SageMaker machine learning algorithm to learn how unusual GuardDuty findings are for given principals (i.e., IAM users or roles) based on IP address.
+## Exercise 2: Using AWS Lambda to transform data so it is suitable for model training and inference

-First, you will use two Lambda functions to prepare the input data for the ML algorithm from the source CloudTrail and GuardDuty log data.
+In this exercise, you will use AWS to transform our data.
+In real-world ML/Data Science projects, the data exploration and transofrmation is a critical part of the solution, and often requires a significant time investment.
+For this lab, we're going to simplify things for you, and just give you a flavor of the data preparation process.
+You will use two Lambda functions to prepare the input data for the ML algorithm from the source CloudTrail and GuardDuty log data.
 You will generate training data consisting of `<principal ID, IP address>` tuples from the CloudTrail logs and then you will call the trained model to make inferences to score the GuardDuty findings from Exercise 1 by using a similar set of tuples generated from the findings.
 The GuardDuty findings are based on the same set of account activity as the CloudTrail logs.

 ### 2.1 Generate training data using CloudTrail logs